LelsersLasers/Applied-Comp-Sci/80sGame/README.md

     - High Tempo (180 BPM) background music
         - no lyrics
     - Lack of clarity + high tempo = chaotic enviroment
-        - Creates a false sense of pressure to do something
+        - Creates a sense of pressure to do something

 Other Things:
 - 'Screens'